Vixy & Tony General Performance Guidelines and Rider

 Timing and scheduling

 Do not schedule against x at conventions

 Be careful not to schedule us gainst other musical acts containing our friends, those who would be likely to participate in our set, or vice versa.
 Example: Our cellist, Betsy Tinney, plays for many other acts who might be at the same convention, so don't schedule us against those acts.
-We can work directly with the festival's programming coordinator to ensure they know which other artists are likely to fall into this category, have them contact us if this is a concern.
+We can work directly with the programming coordinator to ensure they know which other artists are likely to fall into this category, have them contact us if this is a concern.

 - SF Con Masquerade Ball (we have cosplay friends and may need to help them with backstage prep).

 - SF Con Awards Ceremonies (we have author friends and might be attending as their +1).

 - Worldcon Hugo award receptions/parties (see above).